Rhea, her family appear before ED again in Sushant Singh case

 'Only property of Sushant I possess': Rhea Chakraborty shares two photos

-Rajput had also started two companies along with Chakraborty and her family - companies whose "money trail" Bihar police insisted they would follow, when questions were raised over their jurisdiction.
+Rajput had also started two companies along with Chakraborty and her family - companies whose "money trail" Bihar police insisted they would follow when questions were raised over their jurisdiction.
 Chakraborty has repeatedly maintained her innocence in this matter; on Saturday she released two photographs - of a water bottle and a note that she said had been written by Rajput - that she said was the "only property" of the late actor that she had.

 This morning the Enforcement Directorate said it had also questioned Chakraborty's brother - for 18 hours in an overnight session starting around noon the previous day.
 The agency will also question Siddharth Pithani, an IT official who was reportedly out of town during the first summons.